ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-What do you know about IOS the operating system - <a href="https://medium.com/@Murshad_/what-do-you-know-about-ios-the-operating-system-7d2a2a276581" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dependency Injection 201 with Swift - <a href="https://medium.com/icommunity/dependency-injection-201-with-swift-1fd59ecd545f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rana Adil`**
+✍️ **posted by `iCommunity`**

-<blockquote>IOS is the operating system developed by Apple Inc. that powers their mobile devices, including the iPhone.
-It’s a software platform…</blockquote>
+<blockquote>In this article, we continue with Dependency Injection 201.
+If you’re not familiar with this topic, we recommend reading our DI 101…</blockquote>

 <h3>5.
 How I Stole Your ChatGPT API Keys - <a href="https://medium.com/gitconnected/how-i-stole-your-chatgpt-api-keys-9acde6b68fdf" target="_blank" rel="noopener noreferrer">link</a></h3>